ColeBallard/snake/README.md

 ## Description

-Popular game of snake built using Java.
+Classic game of snake built using Java.

 ![Classic game of snake with a large grid, a short green snake in a straight line, with a red target above it and a score of 1 at the top right](https://raw.githubusercontent.com/ColeBallard/snake/main/res/game-capture.PNG)